mojaloop/ml-perf-characterization/20230726/s7-1690407403663/README.md

-# Scenario 7 - ALS Baseline with Sims, UV_THREADS
+# Scenario 7 - FSPIOP Discovery GET Parties with ALS + Sims + UV_THREADPOOL_SCALE scaling - ALS:v14.2.2, scale:1, k6vu:1

 The End-to-end operation from the K6 test-runner included the following HTTP operations for each *iteration*: